techstackmedia/react-front-to-back/README.md

 3. Install dependencies: `npm install` or `yarn install`
 4. Start the development server: `npm start` or `yarn start`

+The backend code located at `https://github.com/techstackmedia/feedback-application-server` will be required later, starting from section `33-setting-a-proxy-for-feedback-app` and onward.
+Repeat the same process from step 1 (cloning the repository) to step 4 (starting the development server with `npm run dev`) as outlined above.

 ## Usage

 The code snippet below illustrates the process of acquiring identical code from this repository onto your local machine.